 "Why was the room packed for Gingrich?
 I don't know what we need to do to light a fire under this campaign," said Ouellette.
 "It's hard to determine what it is – or what it isn't – that keeps people from supporting Jon Huntsman."

 If success in the New Hampshire Presidential Primary were based on pure math and science, Huntsman should be a statistical shoo-in.

-He's made 111 campaign stops here – including several in Exeter – and says he has shook hands with every person in the Granite State, at least twice.
+He's made 111 campaign stops here – including – and says he has shook hands with every person in the Granite State, at least twice.
 Two weeks ago he appeared on Saturday Night Live, letting his New Hampshire-centric campaign – and sense of humor – work for him in front of a hipper, cooler, perhaps more liberal audience than he has played to during the GOP debates.